Providing Relief for the

 A hearing wife who does not know sign, explains to us how she puts her mobile up to her face for her Deaf husband to see her when they are communicating.

-Thanks to MPOWERD we are able to expand our impact on the ground in providing sustainable solar light for the Deaf.
-MPOWERD provided us with various options; we chose the “EMRG” Luci Lights as they are extensively more valuable for the Deaf/HH who rely on light to communicate in Sign Language.
+Thanks to our donors, we are able to expand our impact on the ground in providing sustainable solar light for the Deaf.
+We distribute durable solar lights that are extensively more valuable for the Deaf/HH who rely on light to communicate in Sign Language.

 While a hearing person may find the durability of the light most appealing, it is the Deaf who are most intrigued by the light's settings.
 For example, the bright setting is crucial for communication.
 It is typical for the Deaf to gather in well lit areas because that is where the light is the brightest to communicate.
 So the bright setting enables those in a room to comfortably interact.
 The dim feature is a great feature for Deaf mothers who need a softer light whether feeding their child or while their child is asleep (night light).
 The flicker feature is exceptionally unique because while a Hearing person can just shout a person's name to get their attention, a Deaf person must either flick a light, walk-up and tap them on the shoulder, or wave to them from a distance.
 The added red light flicker suggests a swifter response, such as the urgency to get one’s attention.
 Each feature on the Luci Light provides a sense of normalcy for a Deaf person that would otherwise be lost in the aftermath of a disaster when there is no electricity.

 Donations Provide Up To Two Months of Food Relief